 The downside to cocoa bean shells is that they tend to migrate easily.
 Using a rock or short fencing border can help keep shells where they belong.

 Pine straw, which consists of fallen pine needles, boasts a rich reddish color and fluffy texture.
 This material is especially popular in the Southern states, where pine trees are numerous and fallen needles abound.

 As they break down, pine needles add a small amount of acid to the underlying soil.
-Pine straw is a fantastic addition to beds of acid-loving flowers.
+Using pine straw for mulch is a fantastic addition to beds of acid-loving flowers.
 Azaleas, hydrangeas and daffodils are a few examples of flowers that thrive in acidic conditions.